davidangelov/hpce-2015-cw2/readme.md

 to switch to a clean cygwin install.)

 Laboring the pedagogical point, in this stage:

 1. the input file was the Makefile;
-2. the process was calling make;
+2. the action was calling make;
 3. and the output is the executable.

 At this point we can start to exploit the parallelism of